Global stocks rebound, dollar plunges as Biden-Xi call improves mood | ExBulletin

 Global stocks rebound, dollar plunges as Biden-Xi call improves mood

-LONDON (Reuters) – Global stocks rose and the dollar fell slightly on Friday, with news of a call between Xi Jinping and Joe Biden providing some relief to traders considering cautious central bank steps to end the relaunch.
+LONDON, Sept.
+10 (Reuters) – Global stocks rose and the dollar fell slightly on Friday, with news of a call between Xi Jinping and Joe Biden offering some relief to traders considering cautious central bank measures to put end of the relaunch.

-The US president and his Chinese counterpart held 90-minute talks on Thursday during their first talks in seven months, discussing the need to avoid letting competition between the world’s two largest economies collide.
+The US president and his Chinese counterpart spoke for 90 minutes during their first talks in seven months on Thursday, discussing the need to avoid letting competition between the world’s two largest economies escalate.
+Read more

-This helped Chinese stocks rise 0.9%, boosting the region and lifting the MSCIs World Index, its largest indicator of global stock markets, up 0.3%, in good shape. way to end a three-day losing streak.
+This helped Chinese stocks (.CSI300) rise 0.9%, boosting the region and lifting the MSCI World Index (.MIWD00000PUS), its broadest indicator of global stock markets, up.
+0.3% in European transactions, ending a three-day losing streak. .

 Despite the gains, aided by a similar performance in major European markets, the index remains down 0.6% for the week and on track for its first decline in three, although it hovers around 1% d ‘a record high and up 92% from 2020 lows.